KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Found 'XMLHttpRequest' in file `ammap.js`: Replace it with built-in fetch.
 3. Found 'XMLHttpRequest' in file `ammap_amcharts_extension.js`: Replace it with built-in fetch.
 4. Found 'XMLHttpRequest' in file `dataloader.js`: Replace it with built-in fetch.
+5. Found 'XMLHttpRequest' in file `dataloader.min.js`: Replace it with built-in fetch.
-5. Found 'require('https')' in file `fabric.js`: Replace it with built-in fetch.
+6. Found 'require('https')' in file `fabric.js`: Replace it with built-in fetch.
-6. Found 'XMLHttpRequest' in file `fabric.js`: Replace it with built-in fetch.
+7. Found 'XMLHttpRequest' in file `fabric.js`: Replace it with built-in fetch.
+8. Found 'require("https")' in file `fabric.min.js`: Replace it with built-in fetch.
+9. Found 'XMLHttpRequest' in file `fabric.min.js`: Replace it with built-in fetch.

 ## [MMM-idos by soyrubio](https://github.com/soyrubio/MMM-idos)